 Two trigger conditions have been established to ensure the effective operation of the fuzzy inference system: firstly, an increase in adverse environmental conditions, encompassing the deterioration of the living environment and the traffic environment; secondly, the emergence of new disaster points.
 The fuzzy inference system comprises five distinct components: input, fuzzification, fuzzy inference machine, defuzzification and output.
-The fuzzification and defuzzification processes are based on membership functions, whilst the fuzzy inference machine is based on fuzzy inference rules.
+The fuzzy inference rules.
 The construction of a fuzzy inference system involves the following steps: When constructing the fuzzy inference system, three input variables are firstly set and divided into three levels: traffic environment loss (low, medium and high), living environment loss (low, medium and high) and aftershock loss loss (low, medium and high).
-At the same time, four output variables and their levels are set, including the pain perception cost coefficient $\alpha_j$ (low, medium and high) of the proportion of supplies satisfaction, the pain perception cost constant $\gamma_j$ (low, medium and high) of the pain perception cost constant $\delta_j$ (low, medium and high) of the time of supply shortage and the pain perception cost constant $\delta_j$ (low, medium and high) of the time of supply shortage.
+At the same time, four output variables and their levels are set, including the pain perception cost coefficient $\alpha_j$ (low, medium and high) of the proportion of supplies satisfaction, the pain perception cost constant $\gamma_j$ (low, medium and high) of the proportion of supply satisfaction, the pain perception cost constant $\delta_j$ (low, medium and high) of the time of supply shortage and the pain perception cost constant $\delta_j$ (low, medium and high) of the time of supply shortage.